What do we listen for in music?

 AudioOne way to learn how to appreciate music is by starting with minimalism.
 At its core, listening to music means listening for changes.

 A minimal piece of music might repeat a phrase for minutes, shifting just one note, or stretching a single tone until its harmonics reveal themselves like ghosts.
 Or, in the case of John Cage’s famous 4′33″, be a ghost itself.
 The piece is controversial because it exposes the fuzziness in our understanding of art.
 If music is the space between notes, how big can that space get before it stops being music?
-And what inhabits the gap?

 If you can find joy in exploring the essence of music, your enthusiasm for its more elaborate forms will compound.
 You’ll notice how much is changing.
 How each change is meaningful, intentional.
 Someone chose to make it.
 Someone cared.